Guzmud/manipng/README.md

 Todo
 ----

-- finish/fix the CRC and CRC test, add it to analysis and metanalysis
 - rework the zTXt extraction
 - proper test suite
 - produce a test sample file with three _PNG_ files embedded